Freight Shipping from Fresno to Milwaukee

 How much does it cost to ship freight from Fresno to Milwaukee?

-Full truckload (FTL) rates from Fresno, CA to Milwaukee, WI currently range from $4,846-$5,973 for a standard dry van load over the 2,254-mile route.
+Full truckload (FTL) rates from Fresno, CA to Milwaukee, WI currently range $4,846-$5,973 (roughly $2.17-$2.67 per mile over 2,254 miles).
 LTL shipments typically cost $1,440-$2,316 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fresno to Milwaukee?